ParamBirje/JobsAhoy/PROJECT-NAVIGATION.md

 - If images are used by other components in the **same directory path** for eg. `src/app/about/MyComponent1.tsx`, `src/app/about/MyComponent2.tsx` and `src/app/about/_components/MyComponent3.tsx` are using the type, we put the image in `src/app/about/_lib/assets`.

 - If the image is accessed elsewhere in multiple routes, the types should go in `src/lib/assets`.

+### API routes `/api`
+Always try to incorporate the backend functions using Nextjs' Server Actions.
+Only if the function is needed by another app outside of the Next app, then using `/api` route function is advisable.

 ## WHAT IF thers a component inside `example/child/component` and the main component is in `example/component`